Information for Adult Learners

 If you are interested in volunteering and have never tutored for us before, contact us at firstname.lastname@example.org or come to one of our orientations listed below.

-Our fall orientations were offered at the Center (1110 W. Loyola Avenue, 2nd floor conference room) on Tuesday, September 2nd, Wednesday, September 3rd, and Thursday September 4th from 7:00 to approximately 9:30pm.
+Our spring orientations will be offered at the Center (1110 W. Loyola Avenue, 2nd floor conference room) on Tuesday, January 20th, Wednesday, January 21st, and Thursday January 22nd from 7:00 to approximately 9:30pm.
 New tutors attend one of the three sessions.

-Returning tutors should call us at 773-508-2330 or email email@example.com or and let us know what night/s you would like to tutor in Fall 2014.
+Returning tutors should call us at 773-508-2330 or email email@example.com or and let us know what night/s you would like to tutor again.
 Tutors should always arrive before 7 p.m. and not at 7.

 The Literacy Center is staffed by undergraduate and graduate students of Loyola University Chicago, all of whom have extensive tutoring experience at the Center.